 If you have few Jira projects and there is no need to limit access to eazyBI reports by different Jira user groups then you can use just one eazyBI account and import all Jira projects in this account.

-If you have a large number of Jira projects and a large number of Jira issues (more than 100,000) then it is recommended to have several eazyBI accounts and import related set of Jira projects in each eazyBI account.
+If you have a large number of Jira projects and a large number of Jira issues then it is recommended to plan several eazyBI accounts and import related set of Jira projects and data in each eazyBI account.
 As each eazyBI account stores imported Jira data in separate database scheme tables then it could help also for eazyBI reports performance optimization.

 In eazyBI you can create one or several eazyBI accounts.